djkormo/k8s-AKS-primer/examples/atwar/README.md

 Context "aks-simple20191023" modified.
 </pre>

-### let's try to see information about quotas in failter namespace
+### Let's try to see information about quotas in failure namespace
 ```console
 kubectl describe ns failure
 ```